 However, medical professionals now recognize that many children meet the criteria for both.

-Researchers do not fully understand what causes either condition, although genetic factors likely
+Researchers do not fully understand what causes either condition, although genetic factors likely play a role in both.

 Parents and caregivers who are concerned that their child may have ADHD, autism, or both should talk to their family doctor or pediatrician.
 The doctor may recommend referring the child to a child behavior disorder specialist.